 A series of ‘breakthrough’ moments have been named by the International Integrated Reporting Council (IIRC) in its 2017 integrated report published today (Thursday 13 September 2018), signalling the breadth of support for integrated reporting as it becomes embedded by businesses around the world.

 Integrated reporting has been established since 2010 as a broad-based framework for business and investment decisions which are long-term, inclusive and with purpose.
-The IIRC brings together more than seventy international organizations, with the common mission to make integrated reporting the global norm for companies.
+The IIRC brings together more than seventy international organisations, with the common mission to make integrated reporting the global norm for companies.

-The IIRC is currently in the ‘breakthrough phase’ towards the global adoption of integrated reporting, and the identification of the breakthrough moments in today’s report signals that the organization is preparing to move towards a new strategic phase in its development.
+The IIRC is currently in the ‘breakthrough phase’ towards the global adoption of integrated reporting, and the identification of the breakthrough moments in today’s report signals that the organisation is preparing to move towards a new strategic phase in its development.

 Breakthrough moments identified in the report include:

 - Sixteen regulators around the world have recommended or moved to align with integrated reporting, with many corporate governance codes encouraging voluntary adoption, including in South Africa, Japan and Malaysia.

 - Market feedback through a global feedback exercise demonstrating business moving from awareness of integrated reporting to its implementation

 - Investors from across the world signing a statement committing to investment decisions in line the IIRC’s objective of long-term value creation

 - The production of a new blueprint showing how businesses can address the UN Sustainable Development Goals through integrated reporting

 - The creation of a practitioner network for integrated reporting in the United States for the first time – the US <IR> Community